 A Danish designer who shaped modern living with his elegantly minimal chairs and buildings, making functionalism beautiful.

-Arne Jacobsen began his career as a bricklayer before studying architecture, a foundation that grounded his later work in material and form.
-Emerging in the mid-20th century, he became a central figure in Danish Modernism, rejecting ornament in favor of clean lines and a holistic vision.
-He didn't just design buildings; he often crafted every detail inside them, from the iconic Swan and Egg chairs for the SAS Royal Hotel to the cutlery used in its restaurant.
-His approach fused aesthetics with rigorous functionality, creating objects and spaces that felt both futuristic and timeless.
-Jacobsen's influence extended far beyond Denmark, embedding Scandinavian design principles into homes and offices worldwide and proving that simplicity could carry profound expressive power.
+Arne Jacobsen began his career as a bricklayer before studying architecture.
+Emerging in the mid-20th century, he became a central figure in Danish Modernism, rejecting ornament for clean lines and holistic vision.
+He didn't just design buildings; he crafted every detail inside them, from the Swan and Egg chairs for the SAS Royal Hotel to the cutlery used in its restaurant.
+Born in 1902, the Danish architect fused aesthetics with rigorous functionality, creating objects and spaces that felt both futuristic and timeless.
+His influence embedded Scandinavian design principles into homes and offices worldwide.
+Jacobsen died in 1971.

 1901–1927